How to make Word documents accessible

 If you do choose to use the image anyway, include real text nearby that conveys the same meaning.

-You can have an image that just happens to have text if the text is not meant to be the focus of the image.
+It's okay if an image just happens to have text if the text is not meant to be the focus of the image.

 Bulleted and numbered lists